Syllabus – Summer 2025

 Labs

 Labs involve programming in Java.
 Labs are short programming practice assignments on some of the data structures you will learn this semester.
-They are intended to help you become familiar with the data structures before you tackle the larger assignments.
+They are intended to help you become familiar with data structures which may not be covered by the larger assignments.

 Assignments